thekirankumar/bpl-eyeq-bell-hassio/README.md

 # Compilation
 Compilation can be achieved on a debian using a cross compile toolchain for mips, with the following command line:

-mips-linux-gnu-gcc -mips32 -muclibc -EL -mabi=32 -static mqttbell.c -o mqttbell
+`mips-linux-gnu-gcc -mips32 -muclibc -EL -mabi=32 -static mqttbell.c -o mqttbell`

+When I ran this on a debian, it generated a corrupt binary (600KB), so I ran this command on a windows machine which gave the right binary (50KB)

 # Installation
 Installation on the doorbell is done with the following procedure: